MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-block-items.md

 When you use the **Copy from Document** function to create new documents based on existing documents, you are notified if any items on the source document lines are blocked.
 The blocked document lines are excluded from the new document, and a notification shows an overview of all document lines that are blocked in the source document.

 ## <a name="to-block-an-item-from-being-entered-on-sales-lines"></a>To block an item from being entered on sales lines
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Items**, and then choose the related link.
 2. Select the item that you want to block, and then select the **Sales Blocked** check box.

-If you try to enter the item on a sales document or journal line, you will now get an error message that the item is blocked.

 ## <a name="to-block-an-item-from-being-entered-on-purchase-lines"></a>To block an item from being entered on purchase lines
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Items**, and then choose the related link.
 2. Select the item that you want to block, and then select the **Purchasing Blocked** check box.

-If you try to enter the item on a purchase document or journal line, you will now get an error message that the item is blocked.

 ## <a name="to-block-an-item-from-being-posted"></a>To block an item from being posted
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Items**, and then choose the related link.
 2. Select the item that you want to block, and then select the **Blocked** check box.

-If you try to post any type of transaction for the item, you will now get an error message that the item is blocked.

 ## <a name="see-also"></a>See Also
 [Register New Items](inventory-how-register-new-items.md)